LevelUpMarketers/Thompson-Engineering/DEV_DIARY.md

 117. 2025-11-29: Renamed class access columns to match new allow-all wording, updated the Create Class form labels to clearer questions, and retained explicit course/quiz restriction lists in the schema and UI.
 118. 2025-11-29: Reworked class access controls with global allow toggles plus per-student allow and restrict lists for courses and quizzes.
 119. 2025-11-29: Reordered Create Class fields so Hide this Class follows cost and instructors sit at the end of the form.
+120. 2025-11-29: Added student autocomplete lookups for class access allow/restrict lists with a new AJAX endpoint to keep searches performant on large datasets.